zane-programs/lecture-hero/README.md

 ## Chrome Extension (`chrome-extension`)

+The Chrome extension injects a button into the navigation bar of a Panopto course video that allows a user to easily generate or view a summary for a given lecture video.
+When clicked, the button grabs a transcript of the lecture from Panopto and provides it to the API to generate a summary.

-For purposes of the proof of concept, the browser extension takes username and password
+For purposes of the proof of concept, the browser extension stores username and password and authenticates each request to the LectureHero API with a Basic auth-like authorization scheme (I called it LazyAuth, haha!).

 ## Web Application